jcberquist/aws-cfml/README.md

 _Note:_ The `data` key might not be present if the request is one where it does not make sense to parse the body of the response.
 (For instance when getting an object from S3.)

+## Credentials

+You can supply an aws key and secret key at initialization:

+    aws = new aws( awsKey = 'YOUR_PUBLIC_KEY', awsSecretKey = 'YOUR_PRIVATE_KEY' )

+If you do not, then it will check environment variables and java system properties, in that order, for the following keys: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+If credentials are still not found, then it will check and see if there is an IAM role it can access to retrieve credentials (this is only available when running in the AWS cloud).

+    // if you do not supply an `awsKey` and `awsSecretKey` at init then it
+    // will check environment variables and java system properties for credentials
+    // and finally will attempt to retrieve those credentials from an IAM role aws = new aws();

 ### DynamoDB

 DynamoDB data is typed.
 The types supported are `Number`, `String`, `Binary`, `Boolean`, `Null`, `String Set`, `Number Set`, `Binary Set`, `List` and `Map`.